-Increases in demand for semiconductor products resulted in a global shortage of manufacturing capacity over the prior two years.
+Increases in demand for semiconductor products have in the past and may again in the future result in a global shortage of manufacturing capacity.
 As a result, we may experience increases in the costs to manufacture our products and may not be able to manufacture and deliver all of the orders placed by our customers.
-We are not able to foresee when the current shortage of manufacturing capacity will subside.
-If we are unable secure manufacturing capacities from our current subcontractors, our ability to deliver our products to our customers may be negatively impacted.
+If we are unable to secure manufacturing capacities from our current subcontractors, our ability to deliver our products to our customers may be negatively impacted.
 Also, our subcontractors may increase their fees, which would result in an increase in our manufacturing costs, which we may not be fully able to pass to our customers.
 These factors could cause a negative impact on our results of operations.